-The objectives for the Passenger Transportation safety program are:
+The objectives for the Passenger Transportation safety program for each year between 2019 and 2021 are:

-- 1. Maintain a crash rate per 100 million TN VMT of 0.059 or below.
-If this crash rate is maintained for three consecutive years, Tennessee will evaluate the possibility of lowering this goal. - 2.
+- 1. Reestablish a crash rate per 100 million TN VMT of 0.059 or below. - 2.
 Conduct at least 350 hours of Motorcoach overtime hours - 3.
-Conduct at least 300 motorcoach/passenger carrier inspections
+Conduct at least 400 motorcoach/passenger carrier inspections

-Program Activities: Provide additional information regarding how these activities will be implemented.
+Program Activities for FY 2019 - 2021: Provide additional information regarding how these activities will be implemented.

 To meet the above goals, THP plans to complete the following activities.

 - 1. Utilize overtime hours to conduct point of destination and motorcoach strike forces throughout the state.
 THP will coordinate these activities with FMCSA to ensure we maximize all enforcement efforts. - 2.
 Overtime hours will be distributed to each district according to designated high motorcoach crash corridors. - 3.
-Tennessee will complete a minimum of 300 motorcoach inspections for CY 2018. - 4.
+Tennessee will complete a minimum of 400 motorcoach inspections for CY 2019. - 4.
 Conduct driver and vehicle inspections - 5.
 Conduct traffic enforcement activities - 6.
 Conduct carrier investigations - 7.
 Conduct public education and awareness - 8.
 Conduct effective data collection and reporting.